techbrett/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 ## More information

-- Visit [Configuration Guide](connect-teams-essentials-to-email.md) for configuration steps on connecting Microsoft Teams Essentials (Microsoft Entra identity) to an existing email system with calendar
+- Visit [Configuration Guide](connect-teams-essentials-to-email.md) for configuration steps on connecting Microsoft Teams Essentials (Microsoft Entra identity) to an existing email system with calendar.

-- To find out more about Teams versions and their capabilities, visit [Compare Teams plans](https://www.microsoft.com/microsoft-teams/compare-microsoft-teams-options)
+- To find out more about Teams versions and their capabilities, visit [Compare Teams plans](https://www.microsoft.com/microsoft-teams/compare-microsoft-teams-options).